 EC2 Instances and Azure virtual machines

-Although AWS instance types and Azure virtual machine sizes breakdown in a similar way, there are differences in the RAM, CPU, and storage capabilities.
+Although AWS instance types and Azure virtual machine sizes are categorized similarly, the RAM, CPU, and storage capabilities differ.

 Similar to AWS' per second billing, Azure on-demand VMs are billed per second.

 EBS and Azure Storage for VM disks